Make It Stop

 Your cognitive system is overloaded past the point of sequencing.

-Everything feels loud and urgent at once.
+Everything feels urgent at once.

 Your chest is tight.
 You may be snapping at people, or holding very still so you do not.
-Your thoughts are fast, but they are not helping.
+Your thoughts are fast but they are not helping.
 You cannot prioritize because everything feels equally urgent.

-Your body is in full emergency mode.
+Your body is in full activation mode.

-IF YOU ARE SHUTDOWN
+IF YOU ARE BURNED OUT

 The Activation Reset